yelynn1/intellij-env-manager/README.md

 2. Create a new environment variable set by clicking the "Add Set" button
 3. Add environment variables to the set by selecting it and clicking the "Add Variable" button
 4. Enter the key and value for each environment variable
+5. Alternatively, import environment variables from a text file:
+   - Select an environment variable set
+   - Click the "Import Variables" button
+   - Select a text file with environment variables in KEY=VALUE format (one per line)
+   - Confirm the import and handle any duplicate variables
-5. Activate a set by selecting it and clicking the "Activate Set" button
+6. Activate a set by selecting it and clicking the "Activate Set" button
-6. Run your application - the environment variables from the active set will be injected into the run configuration
+7. Run your application - the environment variables from the active set will be injected into the run configuration

 ## Project Structure